baedert/autoport/README.md

-#Autoport
+# Autoport

-semi-automatic monkey porting from gtk to gtk4.
+semi-automatic monkey porting from gtk3 to gtk4.

-It won't be perfect so don't try to make it.
+Usage: `autoport <list of files`.
+Currently only `.c` files are being ported.